Public liability insurance is there to cover you if a member of the public sues your business for causing an injury or damaging their property.

 The table shows typical monthly premiums for business contents insurance.

-Superscript - 10% of Superscript customers paid this much, or more, between April and June 2023
+*10% of customers paid this much, or less, between October and December 2024.

 Public liability insurance is there to cover you if a member of the public sues your business for causing an injury or damaging their property.